colinlord/JavaScript-30/README.md

-# JavaScript-30
+# JavaScript 30
-My code from working through the JavaScript 30 course by Wes Bos
+My code from working through the JavaScript 30 course by Wes Bos.

+You can look at his course at [https://JavaScript30.com](https://JavaScript30.com)